MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/dotnet-exe.md

 ---
-title: publish and restore packages with dotnet CLI
+title: Publish and restore packages with dotnet CLI
 description: How to connect to a feed and use the dotnet CLI to publish and restore NuGet packages ms.assetid: CA2DCB9D-93FB-4E2D-B953-BF78D5687B35 ms.technology: devops-artifacts